dantevlee/CountDown-App/README.md

-# App That Counts Down How To The New Year
+# App That Counts Down To The New Year

 ### Check it out [here](https://dantevlee.github.io/CountDown-App/)